nhCoder/YouTubeExtractor/README.md

 Example

+new YoutubeStreamExtractor(new YoutubeStreamExtractor.ExtractorListner(){
+    @Override
-new YoutubeStreamExtractor(new YoutubeStreamExtractor.ExtractorListner(){ Override public void onExtractionDone(List adativeStream, final List muxedStream, YoutubeMeta meta) {
+    public void onExtractionDone(List adativeStream, final List muxedStream, YoutubeMeta meta) {

     }
     @Override
-   public void onExtractionGoesWrong(final ExtractorException e)
+    public void onExtractionGoesWrong(final ExtractorException e) {
-     {
     }
-     }).Extract(YOUTUBE_ID/LINK);
+   }).Extract(YOUTUBE_ID / LINK);

 For age restricted Videos

 For extraction of age restricted videos use useDefaultLogin() to Use default cookie..
-OR YOU CAN override with your own cookies by method setHeaders
+OR YOU CAN override with your own cookies by using method setHeaders